Window Glass Replacement Cost

 Larger windows will be more expensive when you're looking at a home window repair, simply because they require more materials and more work.

-It's also worth noting that some window styles like bay windows generally have more glass so these will be pricier.
+It's also worth noting that some window styles, like replacing bay windows, generally have more glass, so these will be pricier.

 Type of Glazing

-Similarly, rooms like bathrooms often use frosted glass for privacy, with the cost of this glazing style generally higher.
+Similarly, rooms like bathrooms often use frosted glass for privacy, which will also carry higher fees.

 Material Costs